madina-k/dse_mk/README.md

 if (loaded_packages %>% sum() == length(req_packages)) {
   cat("\n\n\n\nEvery package has been installed correctly\n")
 } else {
   cat("\n\n\n\nThere is an installation problem.
-The following packages have not installed properly:\n") not_loaded <- req_packages[loaded_packages == FALSE]
+Trying to install the failed packages again:\n") not_loaded <- req_packages[loaded_packages == FALSE]
   install.packages(not_loaded)
 }

 ```
-If the code returns that there was an installation problem.
-Try to run the code above again.
+If the code returns that there was an installation problem, try to run the code above again.

 ## Useful resources